 The OEB recognizes that the COVID-19 emergency presents challenges not only for customers but also for utilities, and that it may not be possible to comply fully with the service quality requirements set out in the DSC (Distribution System Code) and the GDAR (Gas Distribution Access Rule) at this time.
 Nevertheless, utilities are expected to make best efforts to respond to customer requests; they also continue to be expected to deal appropriately with any emergencies, as well as any safety or reliability concerns."

-NPEI is not yet able to determine what impact, if any, the COVID-19 pandemic will have on its 2020 Scorecard performance.
 In accordance with the OEB's letter, NPEI continues to make best efforts to respond to customer requests, emergencies and any safety or reliability concerns.

 Service Quality

 New Residential/Small Business Services Connected on Time